bilee/teensy-babyBIDv2/README.md

 modify baby BID sketch
-Create BID- when pressed, light changes (orig concept) modify so rgb led chnages all the time and also when pressed
+Create BID- when pressed, light changes (orig concept) modify so rgb led changes all the time and also when pressed